 Effective immediately, and for tax year 2021, the entire expense related to business meals is 100% deductible.
 This includes alcohol.
 The qualification for this expense is that the expense must be provided by a restaurant.

 This bill has permanently set the amount of medical expenses to be at 7.5% of adjusted gross income.

-If you have specific questions about the second coronavirus relief package or how any of the measures may impact your situation, please don’t hesitate to reach out to Anna by email or by scheduling an appointment on my calendar here.
+If you have specific questions about the second coronavirus relief package or how any of the measures may impact your situation, please don’t hesitate to reach out to us by email or by filling out this contact form.

 Stimulus Payment Update

 Since this post was originally published, there has been more information released about the stimulus payments, which can be found below.